 Using Curves or Levels and Mask To Create a Vignette in Photoshop

-Similar to using the Fill Color method above, you can add a vignette in Photoshop by adding a new curves, levels or exposure adjustment layer.
+Similar to using the “fill layer with a solid color” method above, you can add a vignette in Photoshop cc by adding a new curves, levels or exposure adjustment layer.

 I.e. using a Curves adjustment layer, pull the curves down from the center to the amount of darkness you are going to require at the edges.